erikzrekz/HubL-Snippets/README.md

 If you're a designer that likes coding templates out from scratch, here are some snippets for your Sublime Text 2.
 Each *token*, tab will inject HubL Tokens (http://designers.hubspot.com/docs/markup/supported-modules) into your template.

-## Here is a list of the keybindings
+## List of keybindings for modules
 - blog-filter, tab
 - blog-listing-content, tab
 - blog-listing, tab
 - blog-post-content, tab
 - blog-subscribe, tab
+- cta, tab
 - form, tab
-- cta, tab
 - google-search, tab
+- header, tab
 - image, tab
-- header, tab
 - logo, tab
 - password, tab
 - rich-text, tab
-- text, tab
 - rss, tab
 - section-header, tab
 - social, tab
+- text, tab

-## There are also helpful key bindings for Bootstrap 3 wrappers
+## List of keybindings for Bootstrap 3 wrappers
+- flex-column, tab
-- widget-type
+- widget-type, tab

 **All documentation for HubSpot can be found either at developers.hubspot.com or designers.hubspot.com.**